speedyleion/speedyleion.github.io/_posts/2021-08-19-c++-compile-time-regex.markdown

 }
 {% endhighlight %}

-Admitedly I don't fully understand ``constexper`` other than it can result in compile time evaluation.
+Admittedly I don't fully understand ``constexper`` other than it can result in compile time evaluation.

 This failed to compile on MSVC with compiler error [C2131][C2131].